sfbrigade/compass/README.md

 ### Troubleshooting

-# Compass app is not running
+Compass app is not running:

 Make sure that Docker is running in the background

-# Client id is required
+Client id is required:

 Fill out the Google Client ID and Google Client Secret in .env.local